U.S. Department of State Seal

 Faith-Based Travelers: See the following webpages for details:

-LGBTQI+ Travelers: There are no legal restrictions on same-sex relations or the organization of LGBTI events in Nicaragua.
+LGBTQI+ Travelers: There are no legal restrictions on same-sex relations or the organization of LGBTQI+ events in Nicaragua.
 While violence against LGBTQI+ travelers is uncommon, widespread discrimination exists.
-See our LGBTQI+ Travel Information page and the Department of State's Human Rights report for further details.
+See our LGBTQI+ Travel Information page and the Department of State’s Human Rights report for further details.

 Travelers Who Require Accessibility Assistance: There is limited or no accessibility assistance for public transportation and in many public areas.
 There are few sidewalks and pedestrian road crossings.
+Nicaraguan law prohibits discrimination against persons with physical and mental disabilities.
+However, such discrimination is widespread in employment, education, access to health care, and the provision of state services.

 Students: See our Students Abroad page.